 NOTE: There is a big “chicken or the egg” problem in the United States with regards to changing your name with the Internal Revenue Service (IRS) and also the government agency with which the company was registered (usually the state or county) so you’ll want to review this checklist carefully to avoid some of the landmines we encountered.
 The main issue is that while the IRS requires proof of your company name change for them to update their records, it takes them approximately 60 days to process this change, so your company name has been changed at the state or county level but not at the federal level.
 This could cause some issues with taxes and some vendors but mostly this can be avoided with careful planning.

 So, that’s the process.
-I know it seems complex but if you keep a simple spreadsheet you can take a very complex project and break it down into very manageable pieces.
+It may seem complex but if you keep a simple spreadsheet you can take a very complex project and break it down into very manageable pieces.
 Don’t make the mistake of not doing the preparation work – it’s critical in this instance, especially with the IRS.
 Let us know if we missed any steps you think are critical in the comments below and good luck with your company name change or rebrand!

-This entry was posted on Wednesday, January 31st, 2018 at 9:50 pm and is filed under Small Biz Management.
+This entry was posted on Wednesday, January 31st, 2018 at 9:50 pm and is filed under Small Biz Management, New Business Ideas.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.